dgryski/go-perfbook/performance.md

 with huge amounts of data. http://www.smallmemory.com/

 Rearrange your data: Eliminate padding.
 Remove extra fields.
-Change to a slower data structure.
+Change to a slower data structure; simpler data structures frequently have lower memory requirements.
-Skip pointer-heavy tree structure and use slice and linear search instead.
+For example, moving from a pointer-heavy tree structure to use slice and linear search instead.
 Custom compression format for your data: floating point (go-tsz), integers (delta, xor + huffman)

 We will talk more about data layouts later.